 - The opening credits of most syndicated episodes are also cut down, usually deleting Lisa's sax solo and Bart's chalkboard punishment gag and skateboarding through town the cutting straight to the "couch gag" (in most syndicated episodes, the couch gag used is the one from season five's "Rosebud"note where the family rush to the couch, only to find an exact clone of them already on the couch).

-- Inverted on the [adult swim] broadcast of Family Guy, which actually shows scenes that were too disgusting, long, or raunchy for FOX broadcasts (or unedited versions of the same scenes).
+- Inverted on the [adult swim] broadcast of Family Guy, which is fine with having TV-MA rated episode, whereas FOX episodes are limited to TV-14.
+This means they include unedited versions of scenes that were were cut or altered for being too disgusting, long, or raunchy for FOX broadcasts.
+Generally the Adult Swim version is the same as the one included on the DVD.
 On the other hand, the network syndicated versions (at least the ones that air between 5:00pm and 7:00pm on local affiliates) are FOX cut episodes that have episodes cut even further to remove content that was okay to air on FOX, but not on whatever local affiliate is airing the show.

 - Certain scenes in DuckTales, such as a scene in the pilot where Dewey breaks apart a robot's power cord and scenes depicting gunplay (such as Scrooge attempting to shoot Fenton in the "Super DuckTales" serial), were cut when shown in cable syndication such as on Toon Disney.
 These scenes are thankfully restored on the DVD sets.
 Unfortunately, the same cannot be said for DVDs of other Disney Afternoon shows that were edited in reruns (such as TaleSpin and Darkwing Duck).